balvig/bricks/README.md

 - [ ] Figure out how to get a static IP on Balena
 - [ ] Write up building a Brick
 - [ ] Figure out why logging doesn't show up unless delayed
+- [ ] Switching from Char to Graph Matrix animation doesn't seem to work?

 #### Nice to haves
 - [ ] Extract Lumi